ki-preclinical-imaging-and-testing/nc3rs-eda/README.md

 From the main directory, use the package as follows:

-    In [ ]: import nc3rEDA as ned
+    In [ ]: import nc3rsEDA as ned

     In [ ]: g = ned.Graph('model')

     In [ ]: g.visualize()

+    In [ ]: neoned = ned.Neo4jWriter(g)

-    In [ ]: g.export_neo4j_create()
+    In [ ]: neoned.write()

+        labels-added               23
+        relationships-created      24
+        nodes-created              23
+        properties-set             93

-This will load any NC3Rs EDA file that comes in a custom JSON structure.
+This will load any NC3Rs EDA file using the EDA's custom JSON.
 The example works with the included template EDA file named `model`.
-`Graph.visualize()` produces a quick and dirty visualizion.
+`Graph.visualize()` produces a quick and dirty visualizion. loading into a Neo4j database.
+`ned.Neo4jWriter(g) provides a writer object to handle Cypher `CREATE` and `DETACH DELETE (n)` queries directly on a specified database.
-`Graph.export_neo4j_create() exports to a Cypher CREATE query for direct loading into a Neo4j database.
-This exports JSON for Neo4j's Arrows.app whiteboarding tool.
+`Graph.export_neo4j_create() exports to a Cypher CREATE query for direct `Graph.export_arrows() exports JSON for Neo4j's Arrows.app whiteboarding tool.

+## Writing to Neo4j Database

+When an accessible database address and authentication are provided, the ned.Neo4jWriter object can write directly to the database, handling all of the proper open and close commands that Neo4j's Python Driver requires.

+This results in the ability to pipe new models to the database using the following lines and the appropriate filename:

+    import nc3rsEDA
+    g = ned.Graph('model')
+    neoned = ned.Neo4jWriter(g, uri='neo4j://localhost:7687', auth=("user","pass"))
+    neoned.write()

+Additionally, the Neo4jWriter tests the initial connection and will throw an error if the database is unavailable.
+It can also be used to delete all nodes and relationships (but due to limitations in Neo4j functionality, cannot clear things like property keys or indexes).

 ## Cypher for Neo4j